Medical Gear

 Longer-lasting Medical Equipment

 In hospitals, hygiene can be a matter of life and death.
 Cleaning and sterilizing medical equipment – imaging machines, diagnostic equipment, even hospital beds – is critical.
 But alcohols, peroxides and ammonium compounds can shorten the lifespan of these costly devices.
-Today’s equipment made with modern, tough, durable plastic materials (e.g., polycarbonate co-polymers) can remain in service longer, reducing the environmental and financial impact of replacements.
+Today’s equipment is made with modern, tough, durable plastic materials.

 Upcycled Plastic in Medical Equipment

 Medical equipment that is long-lasting and durable can reduce the environmental footprint of medical care.
 Can we drive down these impacts even further?
 Making the equipment from recycled materials can help.
-One example: a tough medical grade plastic (polybutylene terephthalate) can be made from recycled plastic bottles using advanced recycling technologies, which results in the same tough material but with lower greenhouse gas emissions and energy use than plastic made from conventional sources.
+One example: a tough medical grade plastic (polybutylene terephthalate) can be made from recycled plastic bottles using advanced recycling technologies.

 Sustained Drug Delivery

 Delivering medications when and where they’re needed can be a time-consuming, inefficient affair, involving multiple trips to doctors and hospitals.
 Implantable delivery systems are changing that.
-For example, pharmaceutical grade plastics (such as ethylene vinyl acetate) can be inserted into the body to deliver reliable, sustained release of medications to fight cancer, repair eye degeneration, neuro-degenerative disease and more.
-Helping improve patient outcomes and reduce waste.
+For example, pharmaceutical grade plastics (such as ethylene vinyl acetate) can be inserted into the body to deliver reliable, sustained release of medications.